 Policy Implications There are no policy implications arising as a result of this report.
 Financial Implications There are no financial implications arising following issue of an unqualified Audit certificate for the 2015/16 annual accounts.
+There is a cost of £10 to strike-off a company from Companies House register.
 Race Equalities Implications There are no race equality implications arising as a result of this report.
 Gender Equalities Implications There are no gender equality implications arising as a result of this report.
 Disability Equalities Implications There are no disability equality implications arising as a result of this report.
 Climate Change Implications There are no climate change implications arising as a result of this report.